samuel-maderson/cwc-service/README.md

 ### GitHub Actions

-Production deployment is automated via GitHub Actions on push to `main` branch.
+Production deployment is automated via GitHub Actions workflow defined in `.github/workflows/deploy.yml`.
+The workflow is triggered automatically on every push to the `main` branch, ensuring continuous deployment of the latest changes.

+The deployment process includes:
+1. Infrastructure provisioning with Terraform
+2. Docker image building and pushing to ECR
+3. ECS service update with the new container image
+4. Database migration (only runs if needed)

 **Required Secrets:**
 - `AWS_ACCESS_KEY_ID`